DispooL/mytheresa_task/README.md

 # Challenge
 Hello, welcome to my project for this challenge it was fascinating and challenging to work on this project, eventually, I've come up with different solutions, so I will try to explain both of them below.
+The task is to implement a REST API endpoint that given a list of products, applies some discounts to them and can be filtered.
 # Tools
 - **Programming language** PHP 8.1
 - **Framework** [Laravel 9](https://laravel.com/)